-There are many facts and myths about the profession of flying and plane travel through this article.
+There are many facts and myths about the aviation profession and plane travel through this article.
 We will explain the most critical points and myths related to aviation so that you are familiar with this beautiful profession.

 Fact.
 Although it is not an official rule, many airlines recommend that the pilot and the co-pilot not eat the same meals for their safety, and some other airlines also suggest that the pilots should eat at different times.